Program of studies

 Students select their own elective courses.
 Students should take enough electives so at the end of each year they have accumulated at least 60 ECTS credits (from all types of courses combined).
 Electives are not tied to any particular year of study unless the instructor or the WISP Program Board introduces a seniority requirement.
 Students can therefore choose from among all of the elective courses offered by the Faculty.
-From the 2012/13 academic year, students must accumulate at least 4 ECTS points from courses from each of the eight elective categories ("elective baskets"):
+Students starting studies between 2012/13 and 2015/16 academic year must accumulate at least 4 ECTS points from courses from each of the eight elective categories ("elective baskets"):

 - 1. Clinical Psychology

 - 3. Biological Bases of Behaviour

 - 4. Psychology of Personality, Emotions, Motivation and Individual Differences

 - 8. Interdisciplinary courses

 Students starting studies in 2016/17 and later have only one general academic elective basket to fulfill, but they need to acquire 35 ECTS from courses belonging to this basket during 5 years of studies.